 Walk the City Walls

-If you only do one thing in Dubrovnik, then walk the city walls.
-The Fort and City Walls are both must sees and the views are incredible.These monumental barricades have kept the city safe for hundreds of years.
+Nick says: If you only do one thing in Dubrovnik, then walk the City Walls.
+The Fort and City Walls are both must sees and the views are incredible.
+These monumental barricades have kept the city safe for hundreds of years.
 It’s a 2km walk as the walls encircle and protect the whole of the medieval city.

 In some places the walls are 6m wide and 22m high and the walk includes towers and fortresses too.
-Plus the views over the narrow streets and terracotta rooftops of the city, as well as the Adriatic coast, are stunning.
+The views over the narrow streets and terracotta rooftops of the city, as well as the Adriatic coast, are stunning.
 We took an hour or two to walk the full circuit, starting at Pile Gate.
 The walls have a one-way system so everyone needs to walk anti-clockwise.

 How to beat the crowds on the city walls

-If you’re planning to walk the walls get smart and check ahead to find out which day of the week has the fewest cruise ship arrivals.
-You can find a timetable on this site.
-As mornings tend to be busy with new arrivals you could also try as soon as the walls open or later in the afternoon.
+Get smart and check which day of the week has the fewest cruise ship arrivals.
+You can find a schedule on this site.
+Mornings tend to be busy so try the Walls as soon as they open or later in the afternoon.
+We did wait until late afternoon to walk the Walls and the crowds do thin out later in the day.

-We waited until late afternoon to walk the city walls as there isn’t much shade up there and the crowds thin out later in the day.
+Another good reason to go later in the day is that there isn’t much shade up there.
 You’ll need to bring water, sunscreen, sunglasses and a hat, it’s hot even in June in Dubrovnik.

-Sunset in Dubrovnik
+Catch the Sunset in Dubrovnik

 Don’t miss an opportunity to watch the Dubrovnik sunset over the sparkling Adriatic Sea.